tropicbliss/buckshot/README.md

 - Low latency by opening the TCP connections before sending requests
 - High requests/second by bypassing HTTP overhead (thanks [arceus-sniper](https://github.com/aquild/arceus) for yoinking your feature list phrasing)

+## Issues

+- Microsoft Authentication does not work on macOS.

 ## Setup

 1. Download the [latest release](https://github.com/chronicallyunfunny/buckshot/releases/latest) for your operating system.